twentyOne2x/attnmarkets/docs/protocol-design/attn-revenue-bonds-pt-yt-attnusd.md

 1. **On-demand issuance (default for MVP)**
    - CreatorVault accrues fees normally.
    - No tranching happens until a **financing** or **structuring** action occurs.
-   - When a sponsor requests an advance/credit, the protocol:
+   - When a user requests an advance/credit, the protocol:
      - Carves out a defined slice of future revenue.
      - Wraps that slice into SY.
      - Calls Splitter to mint PT/YT **for that slice only**.